 Marriages end for a variety of reasons.
-Infidelity, abuse, mistrust, financial issues, and more.
+Infidelity, abuse, mistrust, financial issues, and so many more.
 The list of causes of divorce is practically endless.
 That doesn’t mean, however, that one person must always carry the blame.
 This is where no-fault divorce comes in.

 What Is No-Fault Divorce?

 In short, no-fault divorce is exactly what it sounds like.
 You don’t have to prove that either party is to blame for the marriage crumbling.
 If adultery broke your marriage, for instance, it doesn’t really matter.
 You don’t have to prove the other party is in the wrong in Washington.

 All the court requires is that you declare the union broken beyond repair with no hope of reconciliation.
 Do that, actually be legally married, meet state residency requirements, and follow the proper procedure, and you can dissolve your marriage.